-All of our classrooms are inclusion-friendly: we aim to teach in a way that will support children with tendencies towards dyslexia, dyspraxia, ASD etc. This is good practice to support all children but is vital for those who particularly need it.
+All of our classrooms are inclusion-friendly: we aim to teach in a way that will support children with dyslexia, dyspraxia, ASD etc while keeping them in class with their peers.
+This is good practice to support all children but is vital for those who particularly need it.
 All of our children access the full National Curriculum, and we recognise achievement and expertise in all curricular areas.
 As part of normal class differentiation, curriculum content and ideas can be simplified and made more accessible by using visual, tactile and concrete resources.